angr/angr-doc/docs/solver.md

 ## More Solving Methods

-TODO: write this as soon as the new API exists
+TODO: write this as soon as the new API exists.
+Include any_n_int, solve-as-string

 ## Floating point numbers